Microwave and Oven Combined Units: All-in-One Kitchen

 What is a Microwave and Oven Combo?

 At its core, a microwave and oven combined unit is a single appliance that integrates the functionalities of both a microwave and a conventional oven.
 Often referred to as a “combi microwave” or “convection microwave,” these units typically feature a microwave function for rapid heating and defrosting, alongside a convection oven that uses a fan to circulate hot air, ensuring even and thorough cooking, baking, and roasting.
 Some models even extend their capabilities to include grilling, steaming, or air frying, making them incredibly versatile.
+For kitchen appliance buying guides on this site.

 These units primarily operate by offering distinct cooking modes: microwave heating, conventional oven baking/roasting (usually with convection), and often a combination mode that uses both microwave energy and convection heat simultaneously to significantly reduce cooking times while achieving desirable textures.
 The most common configuration is a built-in wall unit, where the microwave is positioned above a conventional or convection oven, creating a sleek, integrated look in your kitchen cabinetry.